djacoba/pathway_orphans/README.md

-Scripts for the Pathway Orphans preprint
+# Script for the Pathway Orphans preprint

 Kidney ‘pathway-orphan’ genes as a potential overlooked source of novel insights into kidney health and disease Dianne Acoba, Sophie Gunnarsson, Anna Reznichenko